seregazhuk/seregazhuk.github.io_old/_posts/2018-06-20-fast-webscraping-with-reactphp-proxy.md

 $loop->run();
 {% endhighlight %}

-The connector tells the client to use `8.8.8.8` for DNS resolution.
+This connector tells the client to use `8.8.8.8` for DNS resolution.

 Before we can start using proxy we need to install [clue/reactphp-socks](https://github.com/clue/reactphp-socks) package:

 {% highlight bash %}
 composer require clue/socks-react